OfficeDev/BotBuilder-MicrosoftTeams/README.md

 # This SDK allows you to easily...

-* Accept/reject messages from specific tenants
 * Fetch a list of channels in a team
 * Fetch profile info about all members of a team
 * Fetch tenant-id from an incoming message to bot
 * Create 1:1 chat with a specific user
 * Mention a specific user
 * Consume various events like channel-created, team-renamed, etc.
+* Accept messages only from specific tenants
-* Write compose extensions
+* Write Compose Extensions
 * _and more!_

 # Installing